manon42bcn/miniRT/README.md

 ### NOTES ###

 DOCUMENTATION: Have been created with Doxygen tool.
-CmakeLists.txt are include to work with CLion